Television in Afghanistan

-Television in Afghanistan started broadcasting in August 1978, flourishing until the 1990s, when hostilities in the capital Kabul destroyed broadcasting infrastructure.
-Between 1996 and 2001, the Taliban government outlawed television, though some stations in areas outside Taliban control continued to broadcast.
-After their removal, country-wide television broadcasting was resumed beginning with the government-run channel Afghanistan National Television.
-It was reported that Afghanistan currently has over 200 local and international television channels, 96 in Kabul and 107 in other provinces of the country.
-In 2014, the country commenced a switch from analog to digital TV transmission.
+Television broadcasts in Afghanistan started in 1978 (Hijri Shamsi 1357).
+As of 2017, there were around 76 local channels operating in the country; the state television channel is Afghanistan National Television.
+As with other mass media in Afghanistan, television is regulated by the Ministry of Information and Culture.

 History

-The conceptual foundation of television in Afghanistan was first elucidated by Dr. Hafiz Sahar, chief editor of Eslah national daily newspaper, in his 1967 investigative academic work at New York University.
-He made compelling argument and advocated, based on other developing countries experiences, the need for television as an educational tool as well as practical solutions to initial technical problems of bringing television in Afghanistan, such as “Kabul itself is dominated by two high hills that make excellent natural broadcasting towers, thus, simplifying coverage problems”.
+The conceptual foundation of television in Afghanistan was first elucidated by Dr. Hafiz Sahar, chief editor of the Eslah national daily newspaper, in his 1967 investigative academic work at New York University.
+He made a compelling argument and advocated, based on the experiences of other developing countries, the need for television as an educational tool.
+In addition, he addressed practical solutions to the initial technical problems of bringing television to Afghanistan, stating “Kabul itself is dominated by two high hills that make excellent natural broadcasting towers, thus, simplifying coverage problems”.

 Technical and financial aid provided by the Japan International Cooperation Agency (JICA) kickstarted the construction work of the studio and transmitter buildings in 1976, with the work completed by August 1978.
-The state-owned Radio Television Afghanistan (RTA, previously just Radio Afghanistan) launched the first TV channel in Afghanistan at first broadcasting for two hours daily.
+The state-owned Radio Television Afghanistan (RTA, previously just Radio Afghanistan) launched the first TV channel in Afghanistan at first broadcasting for two hours daily starting in August 1978.
 During the 1980s, many Soviet programs were airing such as the children's show Nu Pogodi!.
 The studios of RTA were also often used by musicians to record music videos.

-From 1992 onward television went into decline as a result of the war in Kabul, destroying infrastructure.
+From 1992 onward television went into decline when hostilities in the capital Kabul destroyed broadcasting infrastructure.
 During the Taliban government between 1996 and 2001, television was strictly banned—especially after 8 July 1998—and stores selling TVs, satellite dishes, VCRs, or other similar technology entertainment devices were closed.
 Anyone owning or watching TV was arrested and punished.
 The national television broadcaster was closed down, whilst private broadcasters' buildings and studios were smashed by the regime's police.
 A smaller territory that was controlled by the Northern Alliance in the country's northeast province of Badakhshan had a television channel financed by the Northern Alliance that broadcast, with a weak signal, news and movies to approximately 5,000 people in the city of Fayzabad.
 The station had a large library of movies and documentaries on VHS and Betamax for broadcasting, and the American movie First Blood was reportedly the most favored by watchers.
-Nonetheless, the station still had some levels of censorship, banning films containing women in swimsuits, singing or dancing (under the pressure of fundamentalists from the Northern Alliance), however gory and violent scenes were kept intact.
+Nonetheless, the station still had some levels of censorship, banning films containing women in swimsuits, singing or dancing (under the pressure of fundamentalists from the Northern Alliance); however gory and violent scenes were kept intact.
 The Betamax player that played most of the movies the station had was broken.
+During this period, wealthy citizens who still had television sets and satellite dishes decided to hide their sets in cupboards.